St. Francisville

 Dinner at The Saint

-The inn's candlelit restaurant — Gulf seafood, the only craft cocktail bar in town, and a quiet table for two.
+Downstairs, candlelight and white linen — Gulf seafood, the only craft cocktail bar in town, and a quiet corner table that's ours.

 Slow breakfast